The human spine is made up of 33 “motion segments”, divided into the cervical, thoracic, lumbar and sacral areas.

 For patients with severe spinal cord compression at multiple levels, who also have normal neck alignment and minimal neck pain, a laminoplasty offers a motion-sparing technique for spinal cord decompression.
 Similar to the lumbar spine, the “lamina” creates a rigid “roof” over the spinal canal.

-During a laminoplasty, a hinge is created on one side of the lamina, and the other side is wedged open with the aid of a small metallic plate.
+During a laminoplasty, the surgeon creates a hinge on one side of the lamina, and wedges open the other side with the aid of a small metallic plate.

 This creates more room for the spinal cord without necessitating a fusion.
 Most patients will notice immediate relief of arm pain and some improvement in hand numbness.
-A one or two-night hospital stay is usually needed prior to going home.
+Patients also usually need a one or two-night hospital stay prior to going home.

-It is important to work on strengthening the muscles of the back of the neck after a laminoplasty, and isometric cervical extensor strengthening is begun as soon as tolerated.
+It is important to work on strengthening the muscles of the back of the neck after a laminoplasty, including isometric cervical extensor strengthening.

 Discuss Motion-Preserving Back Surgery Options with Dr. Ehsan Saadat

+For those who suffer from neck or back pain, preserving the flexibility of their spine is often a major concern.
+If this sounds like you, make sure to select a surgeon that prioritizes safety, comfort, and innovative techniques.
 Dr. Ehsan Saadat is a board-certified, Harvard and Emory-trained orthopaedic spine surgeon, and an Assistant Professor of Orthopaedic Surgery at Cedars-Sinai Medical Center.
-Dr. Saadat and his team are dedicated to the art and science of spinal surgery.
+Him and his team at Saadat Spine are dedicated to the helping patients through the art and science of spinal surgery.

 Request a consultation online or give us a call at 310-961-9820